yuriy-chumak/ol/README.md

-You can use Ol in Linux, Windows, Unixes (macOS, kinds of BSD), Android, webOS and lot of any other operation systems based on various hardware architectures (x86, x86_64, arm, aarch64, ppc, mips, etc.).
+You can use Ol in Linux, Windows, Unixes (macOS, kinds of BSD), Android, webOS and lot of any other operation systems based on various hardware architectures (x86, x86_64, arm, aarch64, ppc, mips, etc).

 REQUIREMENTS
 ------------

 You should have GCC >3.2 or CLANG >3.5 installed.
-For Windows you should have MINGW installed.
+For Windows you should have MINGW.

 DOWNLOAD / INSTALLATION
 -----------------------

 You can use basic Ol functionality without any installation - just copy the `ol` binary to any user accessible path.
 Basic functionality includes a rich set of functions: lists, ff, io, lazies, strings, symbols, vectors, math, regex and tuples.

 For extended functionality you should install the whole Ol package.

 Installation packages for